-“Kao Data has been through the self-audit and guidelines laid out by the Data Centre Facility Project, and has been working with the OCP Foundation to achieve recognition as an OCP approved facility,” says OCP channel VP Steve Helvie.
+“Kao Data has been through the self-audit and guidelines laid out by the Data Center Facility Project, and has been working with the OCP Foundation to achieve recognition as an OCP approved facility,” says OCP channel VP Steve Helvie.

 Kao Data CEO Jan Daan Luycks says it is a huge achievement for the company.

-“Kao Data has embraced ideas found only elsewhere in hyperscale data centres to deliver a high efficiency, highly flexible facility which is the first to be audited to meet the demands of the OCP user community.
-It’s a great achievement and we look forward to completing the process,” Laban says.
+“Kao Data has embraced ideas found only elsewhere in hyperscale data centers to deliver a high efficiency, highly flexible facility which is the first to be audited to meet the demands of the OCP user community.
+It's a great achievement and we look forward to completing the process,” Laban says.